pggkun/MahouEngine/README.md

 ## Dependencies

-For Windows users, install [msys2](https://www.msys2.org/) to enable make.
+For Windows users, install [cmake](https://cmake.org/), then run the `dependencies.bat` file in the scripts folder to download and compile all dependencies needed.

 ## Build

-At your shell, run `make res` to build all resources and then run `make` to compile all the examples inside the [examples](examples/) folder.
+Run the `build.bat` file at the root of the project to compile the engine static library.
+To compile any example, just run the `build.bat` of the example.

 ![movement](.github/screen.png)